-3 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates how the project was requested or supported by the disadvantaged community residents.
-AND The application includes attachments that show evidence of outreach and engagement to the disadvantaged community and documents their buy-in.
-2 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
+L 3 Points The application addresses at least three of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates how the project was requested or supported by the disadvantaged community residents.
+AND The application includes attachments that show evidence of outreach and engagement to the disadvantaged community the disadvantaged community.
+2 Points The application addresses at least two of the following: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
 AND The application includes some attachments that show evidence of contacting the disadvantaged community.
-1 Points Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
+1 Point The application minimally: Explains how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need, AND Explains how the disadvantaged community residents will have physical access to the project, AND Illustrates and documents how the project was requested or supported by the disadvantaged community residents.
 AND The application did not include attachments or attached minimal attachments showing evidence of outreach to the disadvantaged community.
 0 Points Evaluators can award a score of zero if they believe the application does not address how the project closes a gap or provides connections, does not address how the disadvantaged community will have physical access to the project, and does not address how the project will directly benefit a disadvantaged community, AND the application did not include any support attachments.

-❖ Points for part D (Project Location) and Part E (Severity) will be calculated by CTC.
+✤ Points for part D (Project Location) and Part E (Severity) will be calculated by CTC.